arturylab/ai-quizlab/README.md

 ## 📝 Usage

-- 🧑‍🏫 **Teachers:** Register via the `/register` page, then log in to upload student lists and manage quizzes.
+- 🧑‍🏫 **Teachers:** Register via the `/register` page, then log in to upload student lists, manage quizzes, and edit your profile.
 Uploaded student lists are stored as JSON files in the `/json` folder and can be downloaded as CSV.
 - 👨‍🎓 **Students:** Log in with credentials provided by their teacher to access quizzes.
+Session timeouts ensure secure access.
+- ⚙️ **Profile Editing:** Teachers can update their name, school, and password from the profile page.
+- 📝 **Randomized Exams:** Each quiz is generated with a random selection of questions per subject and level.

 ---